-Lecturer: David P. Williamson Scribe: Mika Sumida
+Lecturer: David P. Williamson Scribe: Rohan Sarkar

 In this lecture, we show how to construct low-stretch trees.
-This is a bit out of order because we haven't yet said why having low-stretch trees is useful for anything having to do with spectral graph theory.
-But because fall break is happening next week, and the next few lectures build on each other, it's useful for us to explain how to construct such trees in this lecture, and all you'll have to remember after break is that we can do it.
+This is a bit out of order because we have not yet said why having low-stretch trees is useful for anything having to do with spectral graph theory.
+The next few lectures will be build on each other, so it is useful for us to explain how to construct such trees in this lecture, and all we have to remember is that we can do it.